Personal. Compassionate. Fearless.

 Pennsylvania state law does not label any particular type of dog “dangerous.”
 Thus, in every dog bite case, it is up to the victim to establish that the animal’s owner knew their dog was dangerous.

-Contact An Experienced Pennsylvania Dog Bite Lawyer For Immediate Assistance
+Contact an Experienced Injury Lawyer for Immediate Assistance

-If you, your child, or another loved one was recently attacked by a dog, contact me at Mansour Law, LLC.
-I recognize everything you are going through in the wake of an animal attack and cater our representation according to your unique needs.
-I am a skilled negotiator as well as an aggressive litigator, meaning I can effectively handle your case from beginning to end without any interruption.
+If a dog recently attacked you, your child, or another loved one, contact me at Mansour Law, LLC.
+I recognize everything you are going through in the wake of an animal attack and tailor our representation according to your unique needs.
+I am a skilled negotiator and an aggressive litigator, meaning I can effectively handle your case from start to finish without interruption.

 I offer all prospective clients a free consultation.
 During this consultation, I will explain the recovery process and provide you with an honest assessment of your case.
-To learn more and to schedule a free consultation, give Mansour Law, LLC, a call at 610-936-6863 today.
-You can also connect with my through the online form.
+To learn more and schedule a free consultation, call Mansour Law, LLC at 610-321-3538 today.
+You can also connect through the online form.